Two West Virginia State Troopers are shot five times total, shooter left dead

 MARTINSBURG, WV (WVNS)– Two state troopers were shot a total of five times after attempting to carry out an arrest warrant for battery on Sunday, December 17, 2023, at approximately 10:50 p.m.

-The troopers involved in the shooting were Troopers A. A. Bean and C. D. Spessert of the Martinsburg Detachment of the West Virginia State Police.
+The troopers involved in the shooting were Troopers A. A. Bean (left) and C. D. Spessert (right) of the Martinsburg Detachment of the West Virginia State Police.

 The warrant was for Tobias Ganey, a 60-year-old white male in Berkeley County.
 Troopers had spoken with Mr. Ganey, but he had refused to open the door.
 Troopers then attempted to communicate with Mr. Ganey for an extended period of time, but he refused to come outside.